-CEO & Board Director
+Chief Executive Officer & Board Director

 Dr. Thomas G. Evans

 Tom established a laboratory during his first position at the University of Utah and directed the HIV clinic.
 He moved to the University of Rochester as Associate Professor for 5 years, before becoming Infectious Diseases Division Chief and tenured full Professor at the University of California, Davis.
 His academic research centered on leishmania and HIV vaccine development and led to him joining Vical, a DNA vaccine developer as Chief Medical Officer in 2002.
 In 2005 he joined the Novartis Institutes for Biomedical Research as Global Head of Infectious Diseases Translational Medicine and Research.
 In September 2008 he moved to Shanghai as VP for Translational Sciences in Asia for Novartis.
-In September 2010 he joined Aeras, a non-profit Product Development Partnership with a mission to develop global tuberculosis vaccines, as the Chief Scientific Officer, and became CEO in February 2013.
-He has over 140 authored publications.
+In September 2010, Tom joined Aeras, a non-profit Product Development Partnership with a mission to develop global tuberculosis vaccines, as the Chief Scientific Officer, and became CEO in February 2013.
+He has over 150 authored publications.

 Chief Business Officer

 Graham joined Vaccitech as Chief Business Officer in October 2017.
 Previously he was COO and co-founder of Agalimmune Limited, a clinical stage Biotech developing directly administered immunotherapies for oncology indications.